oooseun/Zulu/README.md

+![alt tag](https://cloud.githubusercontent.com/assets/13513002/11792466/40ef0f04-a274-11e5-9d36-81e7cb78be08.png)
-# Zulu
+#

 DIY Home Automation App with tons of features.

-![alt tag](https://cloud.githubusercontent.com/assets/13513002/11792466/40ef0f04-a274-11e5-9d36-81e7cb78be08.png)

 Take a look at [this](http://zulu.oooseun.com/) for more info.